oyerindedavid/REST-API-PHP/README.md

 This repo helps build a PHP RESTFUL API

-Below is a guilde on how to use.
+Below is a guide on how to use.

 Follow the instruction below
 1. Download the repo on your machine